General Knowledge Quizzes

 20 / 20

-20. How many days are in February in a non-leap year?
+20. How many keys are on a standard piano?

 Your score is